 He is especially interested in transgenre collaboration with other artists, & in partnering with educational, cultural and media institutions to design, develop & deliver workshops, courses & programs in fields such as creative writing, contemporary literature, hybrid/multimedia literature, performance literature, creative literacy, Irish literature/culture, experimental literature, & teacher-training.

 Dave has a record of success in course/workshop design & delivery at primary, secondary, undergrad, postgrad, early school leaver, gifted children, visiting university students & tour groups.
 Recent artistic collaborations include with Christy Moore, radio artist Bernard Clarke, alt.film maker Eamonn Crudden, & Karl Parkinson.

-Listen on Monday 15th October at 18.00 on RTE Radio 1 Extra.
+First Broadcast on Monday 15th October at 18.00 on RTE Radio 1 Extra.

 Órfhlaith performs the poem ‘In A Dead Town Where I Once Lived’; composed for the Reverberations series.
 It is set in the poet’s grandmother’s sweet shop and at her grandfather’s farm where Órfhlaith spent some years of her childhood.
 The poem explores sounds and memories that are still alive for Órfhlaith although her Grandparents’ are now dead, the shop is defunct and the farm has been parcelled up over the years and most of its acres sold off.

 The poem was recorded on location in and around Athlone town in Co.
 Westmeath and in the last field of her grandfather’s farm in Ballykeeran. Órfhlaith discusses how the relationship with her grandparents, their lives and their work informed her own love for the imagination and story and what writing means to her; how necessary it is to her life, and how art is necessary no matter what.